EINDEX/EINDEX/README.md

 ## 👋 Welcome

-I'm EINDEX, an Application Security Specialist at @Thoughtworks.
+I'm EINDEX, an Application Security Specialist & Full-stack developer.

 With a strong background in the field of application security, I specialize in various areas such as Threat modeling, Application Security Review, Python, and more.